 Words of Wisdom, and Myths, about Grant Writing

 2. Grant writing should be only a part of your overall fundraising strategy.
 Only a small percentage of total funding for nonprofit organizations comes from grants.
-In the last year for which data is available, 79% ($252 billion) of charitable giving came from individuals (including bequests), 15% ($46 billion) from foundations, and 6% ($18 billion) from corporations, for total giving of $316 billion.
+In 2012, 79% ($252 billion) of charitable giving came from individuals (including bequests), 15% ($46 billion) from foundations, and 6% ($18 billion) from corporations, for total giving of $316 billion.

 3. Explaining what your organization is going to do about a need is more important than explaining what the need is.
 Though most funders want you to explain something about the need for your organization, they want even more for you to explain how giving money to your organization is going to address the need.